jx3yang/HalfScreenSplitter/README.md

 ## TODOs

 - Ability to change key combinations
 - Maybe more ways of splitting (e.g. 2x2, etc.)
-- Maybe an actual UI?